hyperloop-rails/hyperloop-rails.github.io/vibranium/docs/docker.md

 The data is presented in http://bit.ly/data-constraints-in-web-applications under the `latest-version #constraints` tab.

 * Table 5: # Constraints in DB but not in Application

 Details: presented in http://bit.ly/constraints-mismatch.

-Reproduce: Go to the `main278/formatchecker/`  script folder and run:
+Go to the `main278/formatchecker/`  script folder and run:

 ```$ ruby run_app.rb -s ```